Foundation for Advancement of Research in Financial Economics

-Founded in 2006 by finance academics and practitioners, FARFE is committed to supporting research in financial economics and to facilitating productive interaction between research and practice in finance.
-For more details about FARFE, the Ross Prize, and the award-winning paper, see http://farfe.org/.
+Founded in 2006, FARFE, a consortium of finance academics and practitioners from around the world, is committed to supporting research in financial economics and to facilitating productive interaction between research and practice in finance.
+For more details about FARFE, the Ross Prize, and the award-winning paper, see https://farfe.org/.

 2014 Prize: To "Transform Analysis and Asset Pricing for Affine Jump-Diffusions" by Darrell Duffie, Jun Pan and Kenneth Singleton.